 - When cleaning your makeup brushes, avoid submerging the brush handles in water.
 This can cause damage and eventually will cause your brush handle to fall off.

 - Always point your makeup brushes down when cleaning/drying, so that the water falls off the end of the bristles and again doesn’t cause damage to the handles.

 - Store clean makeup brushes and dirty makeup brushes separately, until you have time to clean the dirty ones.
 This will help stop the potential spreading of bacteria.

 - Store makeup brushes in an upright makeup holder or makeup pouch to keep them in their best condition.
 I actually love storing mine in cute mugs like this “Hello Gorgeous” one.

 - Last but not least, be gentle on your makeup brushes and use them lightly when applying makeup.
 Avoid pressing down hard with them and they will last so much longer.

 Read Next: The Ultimate Makeup Brush Guide

-I hope you enjoyed today’s post on How to Best Clean Your Makeup Brushes and I hope this post will inspire you to start cleaning your brushes more regularly, if you aren’t already.
+I hope you enjoyed today’s post on How to Best Clean Makeup Brushes and I hope this post will inspire you to start cleaning your brushes more regularly, if you aren’t already.
 The more you clean them, the easier and less time-consuming it will be and your skin will 110% thank you for it.